OHDSI/CohortAlgebra/README.md

 Features
 ========
-- Create new cohorts
+- Create new cohorts from existing cohorts.
-- Era fy cohorts

 Technology
 ============